CartoDB/torque/doc/CartoCSS.md

 # Torque CartoCSS

-## buffer-size
-Extra tolerance around the Layer extent (in pixels) used to when querying and (potentially) clipping the layer data during rendering.

 ## -torque-clear-color
 Color used to clear canvas on each frame.

 ## -torque-frame-count
 Number of animation steps/frames used in the animation.
 If the data contains a fewer number of total frames, the lesser value will be used.